 Due to the variability in proper dosing strategies and indications for MDAC administration, it would be a reasonable approach to consult a regional toxicologist, or Poison Control Center before the initiation of MDAC therapy.

-Formulations have been attempted to increase the palatability of activated charcoal which comes in a black color and has a gritty texture.
-Ready-to-use aqueous suspensions of AC are available in 15 g, 25 g, and 50 g doses as well as formulations premixed with sorbitol.
-If AC is not premixed, a slurry can be made with AC in a 1:8 ratio of AC to a suitable liquid such as water, cola, or flavored syrups.
-Offering AC in an opaque cup with a lid and straw is an easy way to increase the palatability of AC.
+Formulations have been attempted to increase the palatability of activated charcoal, which is black and has a gritty texture.
+Ready-to-use aqueous suspensions of activated charcoal are available in 15 g, 25 g, and 50 g doses as well, as formulations premixed with sorbitol.
+If activated charcoal is not premixed, a slurry can be made with activated charcoal in a 1 to 8 ratio of activated charcoal to a suitable liquid such as water, cola, or flavored syrups.
+Offering activated charcoal in an opaque cup with a lid and straw is an easy way to increase the palatability of activated charcoal.

 As the dose of activated charcoal increases, the risk of adverse effects listed below increases.

 Aspiration pneumonitis can occur after emesis in patients with a depressed level of consciousness and in those who are fully alert with intact airway reflexes.
-Aspiration from emesis and misplaced nasogastric tubes for AC administration have led to severe respiratory compromise and even death.
+Aspiration from emesis and misplaced nasogastric tubes for activated charcoal administration have led to severe respiratory compromise and even death.

 Patients should be monitored for mental status changes and continued protection of their airway if emesis occurs.
-The provider should perform serial abdominal examinations to evaluate for signs of obstruction, or peritonitis, especially if MDAC is given.
+The provider should perform serial abdominal examinations to evaluate for signs of obstruction or peritonitis, especially if giving MDAC.

 Activated charcoal has listed drug interactions for leflunomide and teriflunomide as risk category D (consideration of therapy modification) due to decreased systemic absorption of these drugs.

-A position statement from the American Academy of Clinical Toxicology (AACT) in 2005 lists the following as contraindications and relative contraindications for AC use:
+A position statement from the American Academy of Clinical Toxicology (AACT) in 2005 lists the following as contraindications and relative contraindications for activated charcoal use:

 MDAC is relatively contraindicated if decreased peristalsis is likely to occur from the substance ingested (opioids or anticholinergics).
-If MDAC is given to these patients, they should be monitored closely for development of obstruction, or potential aspiration.
+If these patients receive MDAC, they should be monitored closely for the development of obstruction or potential aspiration.